Find a Job – GradPlan

 WAGE: Stipend based on attendance and/or program completion.

-Transitional Youth Leaders support CPS graduates in their post-secondary journey.
+Transitional Youth Leaders support Chicago Public School graduates in their post-secondary journey.
 Ideal candidates are outgoing, committed to learning and supporting peers, and have at least one year of experience on campus.

 WAGE: $15 per hour